codelittinc/engineering-hiring/questions/Node.md

 ## Basic

-- **What is the difference between Asynchronous and Non-blocking?**
 - **What is the difference between unit tests, integration tests and end-to-end tests?**
 - **What are the advantages of using promises instead of callbacks?**
 - **Explain the concept of middleware in Node.js?**